 And now this is the result of my decades of decimal dreamings.
 A synthesis of much of my life experiences over the last twenty years, from childhood tardiness, to the exploding global communications network, to the summit of the tallest pinnacle on the planet.

-And now, is really when we all need to hook up, come together, turn back and rediscover ancient wisdoms, not to retreat from the present, but bring forth these myriad enduring wisdoms back into the world today. so we can begin to spin the world in a different direction – counter-clockwize – away from needless conflict and destruction.
-There is so much healing to do!
+And now, is really when we all need to hook up, come together, turn back and rediscover ancient wisdoms, not to retreat from the present, but bring forth the enduring wisdoms foundational to how we can be of the world, in the world and with the world — back into the world today.
+As we observe the worlds spins counter-clockwize – so too can we unwind, relax, and rise. away from needless conflict.
+And it is happening.

 And so aloha to you my friend.
-I am so glad to finally meet you.
-Old friends are good to find!
+So glad we finally meet; old friends are hard to find!
 When I was a kid, my Nana taught me this song – “If I was the king of the world, Iʻll tell you what I do, Iʻd throw away the cars and the bars and the wars, and make sweet love to you.”
 Well guess what, we all are!
-And hereʻs another – You say you wanna revolution, well you know, only love gonna save us now… Lucky for us, love comes in infinite supply.
+And hereʻs another – You say you wanna revolution, well you know, only love gonna save us now… Lucky for us, love — and time — comes in infinite supply.